SebaTheProgrammer/Trajectory/README.md

 <img width="177" alt="Screenshot 2024-01-06 175154" src="https://github.com/SebaTheProgrammer/Trajectory/assets/119673781/0088c537-6061-4193-a40b-407e742d180f">

-This was also not the answer, but I was close.
+This was also not the answer.
+I was so close.
 I look into the Unity engine if those lines had a collision/overlapping event.
 Sadly, this wasn't the case.
 Then how could I ever know/check when the ball collides with an object?
 Well, I have no idea.
 On paper it's easy, but in Unity it is different.
 I can fix it by using Unity's way so that is also my result.